 Lots Of Customization

 You can download dashboards from the community for free, or you can create your own instead.
 One of the unique features of SimHub is that the customization extends out from the device itself, and they allow you to implement other devices as well.

 One such device is an Arduino, which is essentially a small computer that you can link to SimHub and connect to real gauges and other instruments not on the screen.
 You can add things like fans that will make you feel like you are in an F1 car, while you can also connect it to components such as bass shakers and feedback pads for a truly immersive experience.

 The app boasts over 200 customizable widgets, which really makes SIM Dashboard the ideal choice for those that want as much data in front of them as possible.
-One of the really handy widgets is the track map, which can display the full track on the screen, so you always know which corners are coming up ahead.
+One of the especially handy widgets is the track map, which can display the full track on the screen, so you always know when corners are coming up ahead.
 You can even use the dashboard app as a button box too.

-There are also some extra features, such as premade templates to help you design your dashboard, as well as the ability to change the units of the data.
+There are some extra features, such as pre-made templates to help you design your dashboard, as well as the ability to change the units of the data.
 This can help to further customize your dashboard to really make it your own.
 SIM Dashboard is an ideal choice if you want maximum customization for little to no cost.

 But what if you want a dedicated sim racing dashboard, rather than just an app?

 Note: The options below are pretty pricey, and they're only compatible with certain ecosystems of products.
 We wanted to include them to give some additional options for those that want more than just an app, but making a digital dashboard yourself may be a cheaper option - and a fun project!